-Service Retirement: The Basic Insurance will be reduced
+Service Retirement: The Basic Insurance will be reduced by

-by 15% per year until the amount equal to the greater of (a) 40% of the initial Basic Insurance, or (b) \$2,500.
+15% per year until the amount equal to the greater of (a) 40% of the initial Basic prior to retirement will be continued until normal retirement age.
+At normal retirement age, the amount of insurance will be reduced as for service retirement.

+Insurance, or (b) \$2,500.

-Disability Retirement: The amount of basic life insurance in
+Disability Retirement: The amount of basic life insurance in force